jurca/idb-entity/README.md

 })
 ```

 So how does this work?
-The entity manager uses a persistence context - a
+The entity manager keeps track of entities used within a
-registry of currently manipulated entities - during every transaction.
-Every
-entity that is fetched from the database within a transaction is automatically
-stored in the persistence context until it is removed from it (for example by
-completing the current transaction).
-This includes entities fetched by the
-`find()` method or the `query()` and `updateQuery()` methods.
-This also ensures
-that each entity is always represented by only a single instance no matter how
-many times and how it is retrieved.

-Entities are also removed from the persistence context when they are removed
-from the database either by the `remove()` method or the `deleteQuery()`
-method.
+transaction using its persistence context.

 When a transaction is to be committed, the entity manager determines which
 entities in its persistence context have been modified, and saved the modified